-Like it’s namesake, phishing involves casting out bait in an attempt to land a big fish – but in this case, the bait is an email or electronic message and the ‘catch of the day’ is access to your business's computer systems.
-Once they have access, hackers can introduce ransomware, steal your sensitive data, or syphon money from your accounts.
+Like it’s namesake, phishing involves casting out bait in an attempt to land a big fish.
+However, in this case, the bait is an email or electronic message and the ‘catch of the day’ is access to your business's computer systems.
+Once hackers have access, they can introduce ransomware, steal your sensitive information and data, or syphon money from your accounts.

 The first step in combating phishing is training (such as via the masters in cyber security from ECU).
 Almost every executive around the world agrees that untrained staff are the greatest threat to the cyber security of their business.
 Employee training at all levels of the organisation is a valuable fortification against cyber threats.